BordenJardine/sagdx/README.md

 npm start
 ```

-then point your browser to `localhost:9000`
+then point your phone's browser to `YOUR.COMPUTERS.IP:9000` while your phone and computer are on the same wifi network.